gavlegoat/simulation/README.md

 the code efficient.
 When standard techniques for improving the efficiency of Idris code start to emerge I will incorporate them.

-So far the project consists only of a module for solving systems of equations, which is done by LU factorization.
+So far the project consists only of a module for solving systems of equations.
+This can be done either with Gaussian elimination or LU decomposition, but Gaussian elimination should be faster in most situations that will arise in the simulator.